Categorification of DAHA and Macdonald polynomials: Macdonald modules for

 and all surjections $\sEMloc_{\cdot}\twoheadrightarrow \sDM_i/\sDM_{i+1}$ are isomorphisms. \end{thm} \begin{proof} The inductive description of $\sEMloc_{-k\omega}$ explained in Proposition~\ref{filtr} implies the upper bound $\dim \sEMloc_{-k\omega} \leq 4 \dim \sEMloc_{(1-k)\omega}$.
 Together with the base of induction $\dim \sEMloc_{\omega} = \dim EM_{0} = 1$ we have

 The lower bound discovered in Proposition~\ref{prp::upper:bound:MM} implies the equality in~\eqref{eq::dim::EM}.
-Moreover, all succecive quotients $\sDM_i/\sDM_{i+1}$ has to be isomorphic to the appropriate shift of the smaller nonsymmetric Macdonald module.
-The corresponding recursive formula for the characters of Macdonald modules that follows from the decomposition~\eqref{filtr1}-\eqref{filtr4} coincides with the well known recurrent formulas outlined in~\cite{RY}. \end{proof}
+Moreover, all successive quotients $\sDM_i/\sDM_{i+1}$ have to be isomorphic to the appropriate shift of the smaller nonsymmetric Macdonald module.
+The corresponding recursive formula for the characters of Macdonald modules that follows from the decomposition~\eqref{filtr1}-\eqref{filtr4} coincides with the well-known recurrent formulas outlined in~\cite{RY}. \end{proof}